VeritasSoftware/AspNetCore.Security.Jwt/READMEAzureAD.md

 You will get a **Azure AD endpoint (/azure)** automatically in Swagger UI.

+The client has to POST to the Azure endpoint with the API Key (Step 3).

-You will be returned a JWT bearer token issued by Azure AD Security.
+You will be returned a JWT bearer token issued by Azure.

 ![Facebook Swagger UI integration](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/AzureADSwaggerIntegration.jpg)